 - Long-term antibiotics to make sure that the prostatitis is not caused by bacteria.
 However, people who are not helped by antibiotics should stop taking these medicines.

-- Drugs called alpha-adrenergic blockers help relax the muscles of the prostate gland.
+- Medicines called alpha-adrenergic blockers help relax the muscles of the prostate gland.
 It often takes about 6 weeks before these medicines start working.
 Many people do not get relief from these medicines.

-- Aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs), which may relieve symptoms for some men.
+- Aspirin, ibuprofen, and other nonsteroidal anti-inflammatory medicines (NSAIDs), which may relieve symptoms for some men.